Prompt photon production in proton collisions as a probe of parton scattering in high energy limit: Conclusions

 \section{Conclusions}

 In this paper, we have analyzed the prompt photon hadroproduction at the LHC using the $k_T$-factorization approach with the $qg^* \to q\gamma$ and $g^*g^* \to q\bar q\gamma$ partonic channels.The data from the ATLAS and CMS collaboration were considered, obtained at $\sqrt{S}=7$~TeV and $\sqrt{S}=8$~TeV with the range of the photon transverse momentum from $15~{\rm GeV}$ to $1500~{\rm GeV}$ in several rapidity bins of the photon.
-The three unintegrated, transverse momentum dependent gluon distributions of different origin were probed: from the integral KMR procedure with angular ordering (KMR-AO), the Jung--Hansson distribution (JH-2003) obtained from the CCFM equation and the gluon distribution from the GBW saturation model extended to large values of $x$.
+The unintegrated, transverse momentum dependent gluon distributions of different origin were probed: from the integral KMR procedure with angular ordering (KMR-AO), the Jung--Hansson distribution (JH) obtained from the CCFM equation as well as the Jung-Hautmann newer version JH-2013 and the gluon distribution from the GBW saturation model extended to large values of $x$.

 With the $qg^*$ partonic channel and the KMR-AO gluon distribution, the best overall description of the data was obtained with typical accuracy of $10-20\%$.
-The results obtained with the JH-2003 gluon were found to be slightly less accurate in the region of their applicability with $q_T<100~{\rm GeV}$.
+The results obtained with the JH gluon were found to be slightly less accurate in the region of their applicability with $q_T<100~{\rm GeV}$.
+The JH-2013 results significantly overshoot the data.
 The GBW gluon does not provide satisfactory description beyond this region and for central values of the photon rapidity, which shows the expected region of its validity due to small-$x$ nature of this distribution.

 We point out that our findings indicate that the precision prompt photon data allow for constraining the transverse momentum distribution of the gluons in the proton.
-At larger photon rapidities, the JH-2003 description of the data deteriorates for increasing photon transverse momentum $q_T$, underestimating the data while the KMR-AO description stays close to the data.
-This effect may be traced back to a much steeper decrease of the JH-2003 distribution than the KMR-AO one for gluon transverse momenta $k_T$ larger than the factorization scale $\mu_F$.
+At larger photon rapidities, the JH description of the data deteriorates for increasing photon transverse momentum $q_T$, underestimating the data while the KMR-AO description stays close to the data.
+This effect may be traced back to a much steeper decrease of the JH distribution than the KMR-AO one for gluon transverse momenta $k_T$ larger than the factorization scale $\mu_F$.

 The description obtained with the $g^*g^*$ channel was shown to provide a good description of the data at lower photon transverse momentum $q_T$, where also the values of the partons' $x$ are lower.
 At larger $q_T$, however, the data are significantly underestimated in this approach.
 We find this result rather puzzling as the $g^*g^*$ channel should partially include the NLO effects besides the sea quark contributions to the $qg^*$ channel from the last splitting, which is the main contribution to the total $qg^*$ channel.
 This puzzle calls for a complete NLO analysis of the prompt photon hadroproduction in the $k_T$-factorization framework.